 GMOs are also designed to attain specific taste, color, aroma, and texture.

-This helps create the product acceptable to consumers.
+This helps create a product acceptable to consumers.

 An example of such practice is golden rice.
 Here the gene from the carrot is isolated and inserted into the rice to impart golden color to it.

-- GMOs are not considered safe for humans, other living as well as the environment.
+- GMOs are not considered safe for humans, and other living beings as well as the environment.

-- Though the early outcomes are beneficial and magical, after-effects can be quite hazardous and drastic.
+- Though the early outcomes are beneficial and magical, the after-effects can be quite hazardous and drastic.

-- In short, GMOs are a short-term solution to a problem with long-term problems.
+- In short, GMOs act as a short-term solution to a problem and create long-term problems.

-- They also lead to quick aging and infertility, and the toxicity produced by GM crops is found in the blood.
+- They also lead to early aging and infertility, and the toxins produced by GMcrops are found in the blood.

-- The new unidentified genes, when becoming a part of the genomic system, can show additive effects with already present genes.
+- When becoming a part of the genomic system, the new unidentified genes can show additive effects with already present genes.

-- This leads to the production of the specific proteins in surplus amount and shift the system from normality leading to cancers.
+- This leads to the production of the specific proteins in surplus amounts and shifts the system from normality leading to cancers.

 3. Herbicide resistance

-- GMOs are designed to escape the effect of herbicides that are used to kill weeds which show competition with the main crop.
+- GMOs are designed to escape the effect of herbicides used to kill weeds that show competition with the main crop.

-- However, with the passage of time, weeds evolve and develop resistance against herbicides.
+- However, over time, weeds evolve and develop resistance against herbicides.

-- Thus more powerful herbicides in greater amounts are necessary which ultimately leads to an extra burden on the farmer’s pocket.
+- Thus, more powerful herbicides in greater amounts are necessary, leading to an extra burden on the farmer’s pocket.

-- Moreover, the residual effects of toxic herbicides impart drastic effects to human health and cause various allergies and fatal diseases.
+- Moreover, the residual effects of toxic herbicides cause drastic effects on human health and lead to various allergies and fatal diseases.

 4. Enhance virus

-- For example, in case of Bt cotton a genetically modified crop is susceptible to cotton leaf curl virus whereas the previous Non-GM cotton crop has natural resistance against it.
+- For example, in the case of Bt cotton, a genetically modified crop is susceptible to the cotton leaf curl virus, whereas the previous Non-GM cotton crop has natural resistance against it.

-- This virus is a major cause of decline in cotton production throughout the world.
+- This virus is a major cause of the decline in cotton production worldwide.

 - GMOs are considered responsible for creating superbugs as plants produce insecticides on their own.

-- The bugs also pass through the evolutionary process and change their genomic structure in order to survive.
+- The bugs also pass through the evolutionary process and change their genomic structure to survive.

 - Thus, new strains of bugs with more resilience arise.